 Floats must enter Main Street from the NORTH, coming in off of 1st Street.
 Do not try to enter the parade staging area from the side streets between the railroad tracks and First Street.

-Then plan to attend the meeting on Wednesday, March 27th at 5:30pm.
-It will be held at Peoples Bank, Vaniman Room, 116 E. Main St., McPherson.
+Then plan to attend the meeting on Thursday, March 5th at 5:30pm.
+It will be held at Peoples Financial 200 S. Main St., McPherson.
 Many of your questions will be answered there.
 And for those we can't answer, we'll track down the answer and let you know!

 All entries must be registered either online or at Farm Bureau Financial Services - Luke Bauer by Wednesday, May 7th, before 5:00 p.m.
 Your registration number must be picked up by this same time, even if you register online.